 Now, let $C = \langle g_0 \rangle$ be a maximal cyclic subgroup of $\g$.
 Let $\pm B$ be the poles of $g_0$, as per Proposition~\ref{p:poles}.
 For every $g \in C$, we have $g(B) = B$, so $C \le \g_B$.
 Since $\g_B$ is cyclic, it follows that $C = \g_B$.
 The same argument gives $C = \g_{-B}$.
 Finally, for every hemiset $B'$ of $P$ distinct from $\pm B$, we must have $g_0(B') \neq B'$ by Proposition~\ref{p:poles}, and $C \neq \g_{B'}$.
 This proves statement~(ii). \end{MyProof}

-A first structural consequence is that projective symmetry groups are what is called \emph{completely decomposable}~\cite{Suz50}, that is they have the following property:
+A first structural consequence is that projective symmetry groups are what is called \emph{completely decomposable}~\cite{Suz50}, that is, they have the following property:

-\begin{corollary} For any two maximal cyclic subgroups $C$, $C'$ of a projective symmetry group $\g$ we have $C \cap C' = \{\id\}$. \end{corollary} \begin{MyProof} Any non-trivial element in $\g$ has exactly two poles by Proposition~\ref{p:poles} and therefore belongs to exactly one maximaly cyclic subgroup of $\g$ by Proposition~\ref{p:mcs}~(ii). \end{MyProof}
+\begin{corollary} For any two maximal cyclic subgroups $C$, $C'$ of a projective symmetry group $\g$ we have $C \cap C' = \{\id\}$. \end{corollary} \begin{MyProof} Any nontrivial element in $\g$ has exactly two poles by Proposition~\ref{p:poles} and therefore belongs to exactly one maximally cyclic subgroup of $\g$ by Proposition~\ref{p:mcs}~(ii). \end{MyProof}